 Welcome to Glasgow Caledonian New York College!

 As part of its Common Good mission, GCNYC seeks to create a culture of diversity and inclusiveness.
-Thus, we welcome elligible and qualified students from around the world.
-Our first intake of International Students will be in September, 2019; however, you can also begin applying now for the January 2020 and April 2020 terms.
+Thus, we welcome eligible and qualified students from around the world.
+Our first intake of International Students will be in September 2019; however, you can also begin applying now for the January 2020 and April 2020 terms.

 In order to attend GCNYC as an International Student, you will have to complete the following process:

-- Submitting IELTS Score (or comparable English Language Qualifications based on the chart at the bottom of this page)
+- Submit your IELTS Score (or comparable English Language Qualifications based on the chart at the bottom of this page)

 GCNYC has a limited number of partial scholarships.
-To apply for these, you will need to attach two letters of reccommendation and a copy of your CV/resumé to your application.
+To apply for these, you will need to attach two letters of recommendation and a copy of your CV/resumé to your application.

 Once our admissions office has granted you acceptance, our International Advisor will contact you about any additional information required to complete your I-20.